EZChoices/annotate/README.md

 1. Copy `public/env.example.js` to `public/env.js`.
 2. Set `BUNNY_BASE` to your Bunny pull zone, e.g. `https://MY_PULL_ZONE.b-cdn.net/keep/`.

-If not provided, the app logs a warning and falls back to local sample media.
+If not provided, the app warns in the console and falls back to local sample media.

 ---